zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar_messages.rst

 is_held
-  Limit the returned messages to only held (if true) or only non-held (if false) messages.
+  Limit the returned messages to only held (if true) or only non\-held (if false) messages.

   If null, no such filtering is performed.